matthewrossi/seapp/app/SDK.md

 # SEApp Software Development Kit

-## Why you may it?
+## Why you may need it?

 When the `ext4` filesystem deals with SELinux security contexts, the default behavior for new files is to inherit the security context of the parent folder.

-However, as described in [SEApp Policy Module](README.md), we want to give you, the developer, control over the security context of its application files.
+However, as described in [SEApp Policy Module](README.md), we want to give you, the developer, control over the security context of your application files.
 To grant this, we reuse the SELinux scheme and let the developer specify the security context of its application files in the `file_contexts` file.

 The `file_contexts` specification still is not enough to overwrite the default